mam-mih-val/analysis_template/README.md

 ```
   ./analyse path/to/file.list
 ```
-Example of file list you can find in "lists" directory
+Example of file list you can find in "lists" directory.

+Detailed description of how to work with AnalysisTree is stored in https://docs.google.com/document/d/1pWh8T4xAjVvJJyB1OQYLRzVW_HHinZ_uxHHPz_1rfQs/edit.